frknkts/scvp_safe/exercise4/Tasks.md

 # Task 6

-Modell two memory banks in a hierarchal petri net shown in the task description.
+Modell two memory banks in a hierarchical petri net shown in the task description.